-That’s easy.
+That’s easy!
 We keep an eye on our inboxes at all times and guarantee to respond to queries within 24 hours.
-Please go to the contact us page.
+Please see the get in touch page.

 What do I need to carry during the race?

-All our races are semi- self supported.
-This means that competitors must bring all their own food for the week, however we will transport a main bag with food, change of clothes, sleeping bag etc in between campsites.
-All you will need to carry during each stage will be snacks for the run, water and your mandatory kit.
+You must be fully self-sufficient except for water at all our multi-stage races.
+This means that competitors must bring all their own food for the week.
+However, we will transport a main bag with food, clothes, sleeping bag etc between campsites.
+All you will need to carry during each stage will be snacks for the run, water (which will be handed out at checkpoints), and your mandatory kit.

 Can I decide which stages I want to do?

 No. All of the stages must be completed (by the daily cut-off times where applicable) and in order.
 Anyone not finishing a stage will be disqualified and will no longer be allowed to participate.

 Accommodation will vary between stages and race locations.
 Full details are included in race information packs.
 However, you will definitely need a sleeping bag!